 In early 2023, UK and Scottish Governments announced plans for investment in The Forth Green Freeport.
 The proposals aspire to deliver up to an additional 50,000 jobs across the UK, generate £6 billion in investment and contribute over £4 billion in GVA across sites in Grangemouth, Rosyth, Leith, Burntisland and Edinburgh Airport.
-Its activities will focus on Renewables, Advanced Manufacturing, Alternative Fuels, Carbon Capture Utilisation and Storage, Shipbuilding, Logistics and Creative Industries.
+Its activities will focus on Renewables, Advanced Manufacturing, Alternative Fuels, Carbon Capture Utilisation and Storage, Shipbuilding, Logistics and the Creative Industries.

 The forecasts used in this Regional Skills Assessment are policy and investment neutral.
 This means the figures present a baseline outlook that takes into account historical trends and external economic conditions, but the figures do not reflect investment or policy that is unconfirmed or at planning/development stage.
-For example, the figures presented in this report do not reflect significant levels of investment expected in the region around achieving net zero, with construction sector growth a possibility on the back of the retrofit of housing stock; as one example.
+For example, the figures presented in this report do not reflect significant levels of investment expected in the region.